-Commission's operations are accounted proprietary fund type-the enterprise fund.
+Commission's operations are accounted for proprietary fund type-the enterprise fund.
 The proprietary fund type is accounted for using the flow of economic resources measurement focus.
 With this measurement focus, all assets and liabilities associated with the operations included on the balance sheet.
-Net position segregated into Invested in Capital Assets - Net of Related Debt: Restricted and Unrestricted earnings.
+Net position segregated into Invested in Capital Assets - Net of Related Restricted and Unrestricted earnings.
 The operating statement presents increases (revenues) and decreases (expenses) in net total position.

-The Commission's are financed and operated in a manner similar to private business enterprises.
+The Commission is financed and operated in a manner similar to private business enterprises.
 The intent of the governing body is that the costs (expenses, including depreciation) of providing services on a continuing basis be financed or recovered primarily through user charges.
-The measurement focus emphasizes the determination of Commission follows income.
-The the accrual basis accounting for its proprietary fund.
+The measurement focus emphasizes the determination of net income.
+The Commission follows the accrual basis of accounting for its proprietary fund.
 Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.